valkey-io/valkey-doc/topics/cluster-tutorial.md

-Before going forward showing how to operate the Valkey Cluster, doing things like a failover, or a resharding, we need to create some example application or at least to be able to understand the semantics of a simple Valkey Cluster client interaction.
+Before going forward showing how to operate the Valkey Cluster, doing things like a failover, or a resharding, we need to create some example application or at least to be able to understand the semantics of a Valkey Cluster client interaction.

 In this way we can run an example and at the same time try to make nodes